The following is a free checklist/guide so that you can better understand what WCAG 2.0 AA is asking for.

 Note 1: This is NOT official WCAG documentation but it is a non-technical quick summary (mostly) created to help you better understand what each success criterion is asking for.

 Note 2: For the sake of brevity, many details and exceptions have been left out of this outline.
 This checklist is best used as a jumping off point for diving into each item in the official documentation.

-Note 3: This guide DOES NOT include WCAG 2.1 or AAA conformance level.
+Note 3: This guide DOES NOT include WCAG 2.1 (subscribe and we’ll alert you when the 2.1 guide is ready) or AAA conformance level.

 Note 4: Section headings are not from WCAG.
 They are merely used to divide and organize the content.

 - Alt text (1.1.1): All images and non-text content needs alt text (there are exceptions)